-Even though I got replacements over time, the old ones still work and I even ended up giving one away to a friend who wanted to try out digital art.
+Even though I got replacements over time, the old ones still work, and I even gave one away to a friend who wanted to try out digital art.

 But one of the reasons they are so durable is exactly the absence of a screen.